Cosmic-dorito/Digit-Classifier/README.md

 This is split for training and testing (80% and 20%).

 ## Setup Instructions
--Install all the required libraries and data file.
+- Install all the required libraries and data file
--Train and save the model.
+- Train and save the model
--Run the fast api app.
+- Run the fast api app
--Upload a handwritten image to test.
+- Upload a handwritten image to test